api3dao/old-api3-docs/docs/beacon/v0.1/introduction/hackathon.md

 The `@api3/services` API exposes two functions:

 1. [whitelistBeaconReader](https://github.com/api3dao/services/blob/main/src/index.ts#L66) -
-   This function can be used to programatically whitelist a beacon reader to read values from a particular beacon.
-You can see it used by the whitelisting script in the beacon reader example project [here](https://github.com/api3dao/beacon-reader-example/blob/main/scripts/whitelist-reader.js#L34).
+   This function can be used to programatically whitelist a Beacon reader to read values from a particular beacon.
+You can see it used by the whitelisting script in the Beacon reader example project [here](https://github.com/api3dao/beacon-reader-example/blob/main/scripts/whitelist-reader.js#L34).
    This functions requires 5 parameters:
    - `beaconId` - the `beaconId` to be whitelisted
-   - `beaconReaderAddress` - the address of the beacon reader contract that you implemented and deployed
+   - `beaconReaderAddress` - the address of the Beacon reader contract that you implemented and deployed
    - `chain` - the name of the chain, e.g. `ropsten`
    - `providerUrl` - the URL of the blockchain provider that should be used to